-In general, the concepts, principles and controls specified in Appendix C and D must be considered when implementing a water quality management strategy for the site.
+The concepts, principles and controls specified in Appendix C and D must be considered when implementing a water quality management strategy for the site.
+Measures to be considered in developing an integrated stormwater management strategy (by adopting Water Sensitive Urban Design (WSUD) principles) is also presented in Section 6.6.

-5.4 Rainwater Re-Use
+6.4 Rainwater Re-use